realityendshere/emberella/README.md

 An individual listing for an `Emberella.GridView`.

+**Emberella.AutocompleteView**

+Coordinates a text field and collection view to display a list of suggested completions as the user types.

+**Emberella.AutocompleteTagsView**

+An autocomplete view that creates a tag each time the user commits to one of the listed suggestions.

+This user interaction is similar to entering email addresses into the "To:" field in OS X Mail (and many other email clients).

 **Emberella.FlexibleTextArea**

 A text area with the ability to grow vertically as the line count of its value grows.

+**Emberella.FlexibleTextField**

+A text field with the ability to grow horizontally as the value grows in length.

 **Emberella.ImageView**